jennahamlin/tinselR/README.md

 **4).
 Load your data or use the example data**

 *Please click on the 'Data Upload' pane, where you can upload your files.*
-*Example data is availale for playing with tinselR in the 'Example Data' pane of* *the application.*
+*Example data is availale for playing with tinselR in the 'Example Data' pane* *of the application.
+The example data sets include all three files (tree,* *gene, and meta) and are available for selection via one drop down menu*

 * **Phylogenetic Tree** - required; a
 [newick](https://en.wikipedia.org/wiki/Newick_format) generated tree

 * **Genetic Distance data** - optional for use with the annotation function;
-a tsv/txt/csv file - see below for image of genetic distance matrix
+a tsv/txt/csv file - see below for image of genetic distance matrix.

 <p>